georgeboghez/CLEF2020-CheckThat-Lab-Team5/report_11th_laboratory.md

 ## Bejenariu Razvan-Andrei:

--   Translated error messages to English
+Completed:

+-   Added a POST request with Radu in order to send the number of new tweets to Alexandru Oloieri's module
+-   Added code for multi-threading using background tasks alongside George, Razvan and Radu.

+To do:

--   Used coverage to make sure unit testing covered over 80% of possible tests on main methods.
+-  Use coverage to make sure unit testing covered over 80% of possible tests.
--   Cleaned up code

--  To continue to optimize the code and improve the app in general

 ## Roșu Cristian-Mihai: